sclamons/surface_crns/README.md

 To update, run (also with superuser privilege): ``pip install --upgrade --no-deps git+git://github.com/sclamons/surface_crns.git@master``

-If you are using OSX and you get an error while installing surface\_crns or pygame, you may need to install several SDL libraries used by pygame.
+If you are using OSX and you get a mysterious error while installing surface\_crns or pygame, you may need to install several SDL libraries used by pygame.
 Install them with brew (<https://brew.sh/>) with the command: